berkaybarisalgun/Library-Management-System-For-Schools/README.md

 - New sorting by book name has been added

 ### v1.0.3(2023-02-14)
--Required database files have been added to use the project.
+- Required database files have been added to use the project.